Computer Assessment Overview

 Students must either pass the Computer Assessment OR complete Information Technology 110.

-The computer assessment tests skills in MS Office 2013 and is taken in three separate parts:
+- The computer assessment tests skills in MS Office 2013 and is taken in four separate parts:

 Look at the concepts and skills page to help you prepare for the assessment.